$360,895Average Value$167Average Price per Sq Ft75Homes For Sale

 Mauldin homes have a median price of around $290,000, slightly below the state median.
 Townhomes built in recent years encourage residents to get to know their neighbors.
 Older homes tend to be ranch-style or split-levels.
 “New developments have more starter homes,” Purdie says.
 “Things are geared toward first-time homebuyers.”
 The Five Forks neighborhood is filled with custom homes that are less than 25 years old and typically more expensive.

-Townhouses with private back yards are popular in Five Forks.
+Townhouses with private back yards are popular.

 1/2